-The Asheville Bed & Breakfast Association is hosting a tour of fourteen area inns on Saturday, April 16th and Sunday, April 17th.
-In addition to visiting these beautiful, historic homes, tour goers will be able to sample scrumptious food from some of the best independently owned local restaurants.
+The Asheville Bed and Breakfast Association is hosting the second annual spring tour of inns.
+This year's two day event is scheduled for Saturday, June 9th and Sunday, June 10th, and will feature 15 of our historic properties.
+In addition to visiting these beautiful homes and gardens, tour goers will be able to sample delicious food from some of Asheville's best independently owned restaurants and caterers.

 "The Hunger Games", a major motion picture released this year, was filmed in North Carolina in the spring and summer of 2011.
 The movie is based on the trilogy written by Suzanne Collins.

 Welcome spring with thousands of tulips and acres of azaleas as Biltmore celebrates its 27th anniversary of Festival of Flowers.
 Experience the beauty of century old gardens throughout the 8,000 acre estate.